Dream Work Training

 Explore the nature of dreamwork within and across cultures and religious traditions.

-Three four-day intensives are held each year at the Kanuga Conference Center in Hendersonville, NC.
-Each intensive includes lectures and discussion with faculty and mentors, as well as staff-led dream practicum groups and one-on-one case studies, demonstrations, dream theater, socials, embodiment practices, creative art space, relaxation and fun in the Blue Ridge Mountains of North Carolina.
-Mentor-guided reading and writing assignments between intensives enhance skills and understanding.
+Three four-day intensives are held each year either online or at the Kanuga Conference Center in Hendersonville, NC.
+(All intensive are being held online while Kanuga is closed due to the pandemic.)
+Each intensive includes lectures and discussion with faculty and mentors, as well as staff-led dream practicum groups and one-on-one case studies, demonstrations, dream theater, socials, embodiment practices, creative art space, relaxation and fun.
+Mentor-guided small group meetings, reading and writing assignments between intensives enhance skills and understanding.
 Faculty members, who are recognized as the best in the nation in dream work, rotate through the curriculum, allowing participants to experience the entire faculty.

-Those who successfully finish the program will be awarded a certificate of completion.
+Those who successfully complete the course work will be awarded a certificate of completion.

 Our teachings often prove to be therapeutic for our participants, however we are not offering therapy, nor do we certify our graduates as therapists after their training.
 As a participant we encourage you to seek out a licensed therapist if you need additional support for issues that rise and need therapeutic intervention.